 Experimenting with new cheeses can be a delightful way to add complex taste to different meals.
 Cheese is a simple, easy-to-fix snack if you are tired, and offers some protein to boot.

-So, is cheese really safe during cancer treatment?
 Though it is advised to be cautious with cheese, you don’t have to shy away completely.
-The addition of pasteurized cheese to many dishes can actually be a great way to add flavor, calories, protein, and calcium to meals and snacks, which can be very beneficial if your appetite is lost.
-Most cheeses made in the United Sates are required to be pasteurized, and usually you can find pasteurized mozzarella, Parmesan, American, and Swiss, among others — just look at the label to see what’s available.
+The addition of pasteurized cheese to many dishes can actually be a great way to add flavor, calories, protein, and calcium, which can be very beneficial if you’re experiencing loss of appetite.
+Most cheeses made in the United States are required to be pasteurized, and usually, you can find pasteurized mozzarella, parmesan, American, and Swiss, among others.

 If you are worried about saturated fat content and calories, it’s important to remember that cheese should be eaten in moderation.
 You may also consider reduced-fat versions, or try stronger tasting cheeses (sharp cheddar over mild cheddar, so less can be used for more taste).

 We love Parmesan and use it in many of our recipes.
 Parmesan cheese has umami, the fifth taste responsible for giving food a savory quality.
 Umami foods can also help with taste changes if foods taste like cardboard or are very bland during chemotherapy.